 The Company, in an earlier year, had entered into a lease arrangement with a lessor for lease of a piece of land for a period of 30 years.
 Also, the Company had purchased two buildings constructed by the lessor on the above referred land vide a separate purchase agreement and capitalized in the books of account.
-During the quarter, the Company received a communication from the lessor wherein it is mentioned that the lessor would like to convert the existing lease into a regular commercial lease agreement and would like to refund the residual value of the deposits and the value of the buildings under the present agreements and enter into a fresh agreement.
+During the year, the Company received a communication from the lessor wherein it is mentioned that the lessor would like to convert the existing lease into a regular commercial lease agreement and would like to refund the residual value of the deposits and the value of the buildings under the present agreements and enter into a fresh agreement.
 The Company is currently in negotiation with the lessor to finalise the applicable agreed price for the termination and refund of the security deposits paid to the lessor.

-Pursuant to the above, the said buildings have been reclassified from "Property, plant and equipment" under non-current assets to "Non-current assets held for sale" under current assets.
+Pursuant to the above, the said buildings have been reclassified from "Property, plant and equipment" under non-current assets to "Non-current assets held for sale" under current assets amounting to Rs 312 and the said land has been reclassified from 'Right-of-use assets' to "Non-current assets held for sale" amounting to Rs 188.
 Also:

-- (i) The security deposits aggregating to Rs 85 paid as per present agreements have been reclassified from non-current assets to current assets (refer note 10). - (ii) The leased land capitalized as 'Right-of-use assets' as per IFRS 16 Leases, aggregating to Rs 188 has been reclassified from Other non-current assets to Other current assets (refer note 5). - (iii) No provision has been made in respect of liquidated damages (as per the terms of the present agreements) on security deposits, pending ongoing negotiation with the lessor.
+- (i) The security deposits aggregating to Rs 85 paid as per present agreements have been reclassified from non-current assets to current assets (refer note 10). - (ii) Impairment loss on non-current assets held for sale amounting to Rs 39 has been accounted for the year ended March 31, 2020 - (iii) No provision has been made in respect of liquidated damages (as per the terms of the present agreements) on security deposits, pending ongoing negotiation with the lessor.